 Hi!
 I'm Bobby Ranjan, a computer engineering student at Nanyang Technological University, Singapore.
-Born in Scotland, raised in India and studying in Singapore, I like building stuff from the ground up - be it software or hardware.
-I'm also a massive Manchester United fan.
+Born in Scotland, raised in India and studying in Singapore, I'm an ambitious student-researcher looking to enter the field of computational biology.

 - Built customer-facing license consumption report for all BitTitan products

 - Conducted tech feasibility analysis to improve BitTitan’s reporting capacity

 - Built code analysis tool to clean up database references across codebase

 - Worked on the payments processing and payments testing development teams

 - Redesigned database logging using a queueing mechanism with the help of Apache ActiveMQ and Java Spring Framework

 - Also built an application to help onboard new testers onto the testing platform, using Java, AngularJS and SQL

 Asia Risk Transfer Solutions - a software and technological solutions startup that aims to help the insurance industry and governments create and manage risk transfer products, known as Insurance for the Masses, for developing communities in Asia.